-With its old colonial period buildings and people cruising around in their vintage cars, Havana Cuba is definitely one of the most colourful places that I have visited over the years.
-You really do feel like you have stepped back in time when you are exploring the city.
+Havana Cuba (also known as La Habana in Spanish) is one of the most colourful places that I have visited.
+With its old colonial period buildings and people cruising around in their vintage cars.
+You really do feel like you have stepped back in time when you are exploring this vibrant city.

-We never made it inside but apparently in the centre of the building, stands an enormous bronze woman, which symbolises the mythic Guardian of Virtue and Work.
-At 11m tall, it is considered to be the third tallest indoor statue in the world.
+We never made it inside but apparently in the centre of the building, stands an enormous bronze woman.
+She is supposed to symbolise the mythic Guardian of Virtue and Work.
+At 11m tall, is considered to be the third tallest indoor statue in the world.

-The giant bronze sculpture of Che Guevara on the Ministerio del Interior building was completed in 1995 and was based on the famous photograph taken by Alberto Kirda.
+The giant bronze sculpture of Che Guevara on the Ministerio del Interior building was completed in 1995.
+It was based on the famous photograph taken by Alberto Kirda.
 The wording which appears underneath the picture reads “Hasta la Victoria Siempre” which translates (into many versions depending on what you read but the version I am going with is) into “keep striving for Victory”

 Considered to be the oldest stone fort in the Americas and is a part of the UNESCO World Heritage site of Old Havana.
 Even though it looks imposing with its impressive moat and its thick sloping walls the Castillo de la Real Fuerza suffered from a poor strategic position, being too far inside the bay.

 The fort is now Cuba’s premier maritime museum and houses an impressive collection from Cuba’s maritime past.
-One main feature is a huge four-metre model of the boat, Santisima Trinidad, which uses the interactive touch screen to show life on board.
-This was an important ship in the Cuban history because she was one of four Cuban-built ships at the Battle of Trafalgar in 1805
+One main feature is a huge four-metre model of the boat, Santisima Trinidad.
+Which uses an interactive touch screen to show life on board.
+This was an important ship in Cuban history because she was one of four Cuban-built ships at the Battle of Trafalgar in 1805

 There are several things that come to my mind when I think of Havana Cuba; cigars, rum and El Capitolio and of course colourful vintage cars.
-Do you know that there are an estimated 60,000 vintage cars in Cuba and up until October a couple of years ago, residents needed permission from the government to purchase cars legally older than 1959.
+Do you know that there are an estimated 60,000 vintage cars in Cuba?
+Up until recently, residents needed permission from the government to purchase cars legally older than 1959.

 Surprisingly most of these cars were from the states.
 Everywhere you look is an old-school American brand vehicle, ranging from Oldsmobile to Chevrolet and Ford.
 These are all vehicles that the majority of American car lovers would spend hundreds of thousands of dollars on to do up.

-These days, if you want to take a step back into automotive time, then there are plenty of tour companies that will off services using vintage cars.
+These days, you can step back into automotive time and take a tour.
+There are plenty of tour companies that will offer services using vintage cars.
 Cuba is literally a rolling car museum.